Keeping calm when stock markets fluctuate

 - Don’t rush to switch your investments or cash in

-When markets are falling there’s a temptation to take your money and run.
+When markets are volatile there’s a temptation to take your money and run.
 But to do this after a period of falls in the markets would be to guarantee any loss in the value of your investments that you’ve suffered.
 By remembering that your ISA, pension or drawdown is for the longer term, you may feel more able to ride out the storm.

 - If you’re using drawdown, review your withdrawals